chreke/scala-companies/README.md

 # A List of companies that use Scala

+This is a list of companies that use Scala in production.
+Heavily inspired by a similar [list of Haskell companies](https://github.com/erkmos/haskell-companies).

 ## Similar lists

 I have collected a "list of lists" of [functional programming companies](https://github.com/chreke/fp-companies) with links to other lists like this.